jaredjj3/code-next-react-hooks/README.md

 };
 ```

+Notice that `useEffect` takes two parameters.
+The first one is a function that contains effectful code, and the second one is a dependency array.
+The dependency array should contain the state that should trigger the function when the value _changes_.
+If all the values in the dependency array are the same, the effectful code will not run.

 Another example is using `setInterval`.
 You don't want the interval to run when the component goes out of scope.

 ```jsx